Polynomial invariants for rooted trees related to their random destruction: Setting the stage: Defining polynomials

 \subsection{The graph at separation}

 The \emph{fringe subtree $T_v$} of a rooted tree $T$ is the induced subgraph of $T$ consisting of the vertex $v$ (which is designated the root of $T_v$) and all descendants of $v$.
-The following definition is motivated by its connection to equation~\eqref{eq:pgfTS}, which will be discussed below.
+The following definition can be thought of as a weighted version of $A_T$, where each monomial summand stemming from an admissible subtree $T'$ gets a weight depending on the fringe subtrees rooted at $\bdry T'$.
+The particular choice of the weighing stems from the probabilistic interpretation of this polynomial, which will be elaborated upon in Section~\ref{sec:prob} below, and in particular from equation~\eqref{eq:pgfTS}.

 \begin{defn} For a rooted tree $T$, denote by $M_T(x,y,z)$ the trivariate polynomial defined by

 where $p_v(z):=p_{T_v}(z)=1-P_{T_v}(z,-1)$. \end{defn}

 It follows from either Lemma~\ref{lemma:properties} below or from the probabilistic interpretation of $p_v$ that $p_v(0)=0$, so $\frac{1}{z}p_v(z)$ is indeed a polynomial in $z$.